Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: The Can Optimize

 \subsection{Runtime of \SMS}

 We now analyze the runtime of the \SMS, that is, the time until its population covers the full Pareto front of \mojzj.
 We start by proving the following general result ensuring that if the population size is at least the maximum size of a set of incomparable solutions, then individuals survive in the population or are replaced by at least as good individuals.
+We note that our assumption on the population size is standard in mathematical runtime analyses of MOEAs, this or stronger assumptions were made also in the previous analysis of the SMS-EMOA \cite{BianZLQ23} as well as in essentially all analyses of the \NSGA, \NSGAthree, and SPEA2.
 We formulate this result in manner more general than what we need since we expect this version to be useful in future analyses of the \SMS (and this happened already in~\cite{WiethegerD24}).

 The key to the proof is first noting that by a simple domination argument we can concentrate on individuals in $F_1$.
 For these, we argue that (i)~if the combined parent and offspring population contains an individual not in $F_1$, then all solutions in~$F_1$ will survive, and (ii)~if $F_1$ contains two or more solutions with same function value, then only such a solution can be removed from $F_1$.
 If the population size is large enough, by the pigeon-hole principle, one of these two cases is always satisfied.